Scottish Council of Independent Schools: Background

 Independent Schools in Scotland are inspected by the national school inspectorate, Education Scotland; pastoral services including nursery and boarding are regulated by the Care Inspectorate.

 The majority of Scottish independent schools are registered charities, as their purpose is the advancement of education.
 As such, their charitable activities are overseen by the Office of the Scottish Charity Regulator which is responsible for confirming independent schools' public benefit by means of a charity test required by the Charities and Trustee Investment (Scotland) Act 2005.

 SCIS was founded in 1978 and became a company and charity in 1990.
 SCIS represents over 70 member schools in Scotland.

 As of 2016, there were 29,647 pupils in SCIS independent schools.
 1,455 of those children are in nurseries, 10,416 pupils are in primary schools and 17,786 are in senior schools.

 The overall number of boarding school pupils in Scotland in 2013 was 3,072.
 A SCIS sub-brand, Scotland's Boarding Schools, details the boarding sector in Scotland.

 Structure

 The organisation has a small staff team of six, and provides a range of Professional Learning and Development (CPD), communications and marketing for the independent sector, advice and guidance to parents and families, and liaison with the Scottish Government, Scottish Parliament, public and education bodies.
 It is governed by a Board composed of elected Heads, Chairs and Bursars of independent schools in membership.

-The current Director of SCIS is John Edward (Scotland).
+The current Chief Executive of SCIS is Lorraine Davidson who previously worked for the Scottish Government where she was responsible for Head of Education Strategy, including leading the National Discussion on Education, Head of vaccine oversight during the COVID-19 rollout in Scotland, and Head of European Engagement in preparation for Brexit.

 SCIS works in association with the Independent Schools Council on UK-wide matters.